jewelltaylor/funclustVI/README.md

 daily tempuratures in Vancouver and Toronto over the month of July over the 10 year period 1994 to 2003.
 Since draw = Traw a plot is generated showing the true function vs the estimated function for each cluster.
+Refer to above function definitions above for detailed requirements.

 ``` r
 #Data Parameters